sammartinez/codereview_address_book/README.md

-# _{Address Book}_
+# Address Book

 ##### _{Users have the ability to add, save, and delete entries they input into their contact list.}, {August 7th, 2015}_

-#### By _**{Sam Martinez}**_
+#### By Sam Martinez

 ## Description

-_{The appication is designed to have a user input information such as a name of the person, their phone number, and the person's address.
+The application is designed to have a user input information such as a name of the person, their phone number, and the person's address.
 They also have the options to delete all of their entires they have put in.
-Currently, there is only a delete all function, possibly in later versions there will be a option to just delete one entry.}_
+Currently, there is only a delete all function, possibly in later versions there will be a option to just delete one entry.

 ## Setup